carolinearvidsson/lin513/README.md

 In order to run this program, a file containing embeddings for the target words is needed (for a detailed description of the structure of this file, see documentation in embeddings.py).
-For those with acess to the mumin server, the file is available for download at path:
+For those with access to the mumin server, the file is available for download at path:

 `/home/lin205_caar5483/lin513/embeddings_train_and_trial`